dosssman/doss.github.io/_projects/2022-05-charybdis-build.md

 **TODO** Pictures of the printed hand wriste, before and after coating, as well as after setting the cushion.

 ### 2. Preparing the case

+Unline FDM-based (filament) prints, resin prints usually require some additional clean up and polish.
+In the specific case of the clear case for the Charybdis, it goes as far as requiring clear coating.

 ### 3. Installing the diodes [Left, Right]